Android modules

 ./gradlew :<lib-module-with-text-fixtures>:assembleDebugTestFixtures

-If you’re a library author then you can also add text fixtures as an artifact to your library!
+If you’re a library author, you can also add text fixtures as an artifact!

 Use test fixtures

-Add as a dependency to module where you want to use it:
+Add as a dependency to the module where you want to use it:

 dependencies {